LarsBergqvist/RPiClient_MQTT/README.md

 # RPiClient_MQTT
-Python scripts for publishing Raspberry Pi cpu-, memory-status etc via MQTT
+A Python script for publishing Raspberry Pi cpu-, memory-status etc via MQTT Schedule it with cron to get measurements e.g. every 10 minutes